egmontmika/amharix.com/content/start/is-this-you.md

 weight = 20
 +++

 - You are familiar with the Amharic script, but you do not read, write and speak Amharic fluently.
+Not yet.
 - You want to learn more Amharic words and phrases and  be able to recall them spontaneously in a conversation.
 - You want to be able to alter words and phrases in a grammatically correct way.
 - You want to speak fluently with good Amharic pronunciation.